Marcus James

 Psychotherapy With Marcus James

 I’m an experienced, accredited therapist working in-person at Addlestone in Surrey, and online.
 My approach is person-centred, offering a supportive, respectful space and effective tools to help you heal, grow and re-connect with your own wisdom, resilience and strength.
-I offer traditional talking therapy, and also a person-centred form of body psychotherapy called Bodylistening.
+I offer both traditional talking therapy, and a person-centred form of body psychotherapy called Bodylistening.

 How I work